dharmx/dharmx/config/_main/sxhkd/script/README.md

 #### skunk.bash

 Similar script to that of `mini.bash` but the only difference is that it uses a pointer to select the node that needs to be minimized.
 Additionaly as a bonus option it also allows you to close nodes as well.
+Note, you'd need to press right click to cancel selection!

 ##### Dependencies